yandex-cloud/docs/en/wiki/add-image.md

 1. Copy an image to the clipboard:

-    - Copy a picture from the image editor or take a screenshot.
+   - Copy a picture from an image editor or take a screenshot.

    - Copy a picture from a web page.

    - Copy an image file from the file manager on your computer.

    {% note alert %}

-    Copy images one at a time. {{ wiki-name }} does not support inserting multiple images at the same time.
+   Copy images one at a time. {{ wiki-name }} doesn't support inserting multiple images concurrently.

    {% endnote %}

-1. Open the wiki page and click **Edit**.
+1. Open the Wiki page and click **Edit**.

 1. Paste the image into the Wiki page text.